Government of Canada Commits to Advancing Indigenous-Led Conservation in Clayoquot Sound

 Funding through Canada’s $100M Natural Heritage Conservation Program will protect 120,000 hectares of vital old-growth forest and coastline

-Clayoquot Sound lies in the territories of Ahousaht and Tla-o-qui-aht First Nations.
+Clayoquot Sound lies within the territories of the Ahousaht and Tla-o-qui-aht First Nations.
 Nature United is supporting these communities in developing and advancing Land Use Visions that reflect their cultural, economic and environmental priorities.
 Visions that include transitioning a collective 120,000 hectares into protected status to support sustainable, culturally-appropriate economic development that creates more certainty for these communities’ future in addition to benefiting British Columbia, Canada, and the world beyond.

 The Government of Canada’s announcement this week to support these First Nations’ visions and establish protected areas covering the majority of Clayoquot Sound is an important step in recognizing Indigenous authority, protecting vital old-growth forest and coastline, and making progress towards the federal commitment to conserve 17 percent of land and 10 percent of oceans in Canada by 2020.